 Founded by activist Malala Yousafzai, the Malala Fund is extending girls' access to secondary education through safe programming, leadership training, mentorship, and policy advocacy.
 The Malala Fund centers on empowering marginalized girls in Afghanistan, Brazil, India, Nigeria, Pakistan, Syria to learn and lead their own stories.
 Partnering with local activists, this nonprofit helps increase girls' rights and eliminate gender discrimination by recruiting female teachers and training young women to speak out.
-Follow the Malala Fund on Twitter and Facebook for inspiring updates.
+One of our favorite girl empowerment organizations, be sure to follow the Malala Fund on Twitter and Facebook for inspiring updates.

 8. Girls for a Change

 Started in 2000 as an after-school program for girls of color, Girls for a Change has become a center for female innovators, STEAM learning, tutoring, and social and emotional wellness.
 Girls for a Change works to uplift the community by showing girls their strength and capabilities.
 Through fun physical and creative activities, each girl is empowered to overcome obstacles of prejudice and poverty to redefine her future.
 Get connected with this incredible sisterhood on Facebook!